MentorMentee/mentorship/.github/ISSUE_TEMPLATE/mentorship-request-form.md

 # So what happens now?
 - [ ] Assign the issue to me, @anitsh.

-You and I, will have a conversation to get to know each other a bit more.
-And we will choose a mentorship model, what suits us the best.
+You and I will get to know each other a bit more and we will choose a mentorship model that suits us the best :)

 I will create a repository for you where all the progress will be stored.

 Mentorship begins.
+YAY!